 Remove everything inside your snake’s vivarium, including:

 - Humidity boxes

-- Decorations (e.g., synthetic plants, backdrops, rocks, and logs)
+- Decorations (e.g. synthetic plants, backdrops, rocks, and logs)

 Place all accessories in a sink or large bucket for cleaning.
 To start with, use hot, soapy water and a sponge or scrubbing brush to thoroughly wash everything.
 Use a toothbrush or Q-tip to get into crevices and corners.

-2) Discard All Substrate
+Discard Used Substrate

 Now that your snake’s enclosure is empty, it’s time to clean it.
-Use a sponge and lots of hot, soapy water to clean every surface of your snake’s tank.
+Use a sponge and hot, soapy water to clean every surface of your snake’s tank.
 It may be necessary to use a toothbrush to get into corners.

 If your vivarium has any cracks or crevices, use toothpicks, Q-tips or a putty knife to get into them.
-Make sure you remove as much dirt as possible.
+Make sure you remove all of the dirt and grime.
 Clean the outside of the tank before applying disinfectant internally and externally with a clean sponge.

 Can You Wash a Snake?